 Louisville, Kentucky

 Louisville, Kentucky, largest city of the Bluegrass State, is eclectic, weird, and unique.
 It is a city with great history, many famous and familiar inhabitants, and is often confused for the state’s capital.
 It isn’t, that’s Frankfurt.
-Not that Frankfurt, the other one.
 Blending some oddities and splendors of nature with some fantastic man-made enticements, Louisville is truly one of a kind, and we were happy to call it home for a while.

-The Gateway to the South is as good as its name, bearing a semblance to its northern neighbors but sharing in some southern heritage and hospitality as well.
+The Gateway to the South is as good as its name, bearing a semblance to its northern neighbor states but sharing in some southern heritage and hospitality as well.
 It is a little bit of both worlds, which is what makes it so singular and special.
+The locals are a mix of country and city, north and south, and the city is even a mix of political identities.

 The first notable landmark in Louisville, at least when coming from the north or west, is the Ohio River which serves as the boundary of the city and state, separating it from Indiana.
-The river provides some great views and some water sports, though the Ohio is known as being a rather dirty waterway, both due to its tumultuous depths stirring up and carrying dirt, and because of litter.
+The river provides some great views and some water sports, though the Ohio is known as being a rather dirty waterway due both to its tumultuous depths stirring up and carrying simple dirt, and because of litter.
+It is possible to see the detritus carried downstream at Falls of the Ohio State Park, where some man-made areas lay bare the riverbed, at least most of the time.

-Louisville, perhaps more than many other American cities, is split up into recognizable and distinct neighborhoods.
-The most visitable areas are the Highlands, Nulu, and the German Village.
+Louisville, similar to many other large American cities, is split up into recognizable and distinct neighborhoods.
+The areas perhaps best and easiest to visit are the Highlands, Nulu, and the German Village.
 In these you can find many cafes and coffee shops, bars, pubs, unique shops, artwork, and entertainment.
-As you work your way south, and east, you can find more activities related to nature, like the chain of parks and the Kentucky knobs.
+As you work your way south, and east, you can find more activities related to nature, like the Parklands chain of parks and the Kentucky knobs.
+A knob, as a geographical term, is a prominent, round hill, and there are quite a few around Louisville of varying size.

 How to Get Around